 It is the responsibility of each student to be aware of and to meet the catalog requirements for graduation and to adhere to all other deadlines, rules, and regulations published in this catalog, the Student Handbook, and the Linfield College Policy Handbook.
 Students are generally governed by the catalog in effect when they enroll for the first time at Linfield College.
 However, continuously enrolled students may meet the graduation requirements of any subsequent catalog published during their enrollment.
 A particular catalog’s requirements must be adopted in whole; that is, mixing of requirements between catalogs is not permitted unless covered by an explicit policy exemption.
 A student may not select a catalog published prior to his or her matriculation.
 While academic advisors or college officials assist students in interpreting policies and requirements and making plans, the final responsibility for meeting requirements and adhering to policies belongs to each student.

-Every student has a faculty advisor who serves as a guide and mentor in the student’s educational journey through Linfield College.
-Consultation with and/or approval by the faculty advisor is required for a variety of academic program decisions students make.
+Every Linfield student has a faculty and/or professional academic advisor who serves as a guide and mentor in the student’s educational journey.

 New first-year students on the McMinnville campus are typically assigned both a faculty advisor and a peer advisor.
 Advisors are selected and trained to assist new students in the transition to college.
 In addition to meeting with advisees individually, advisors serve as instructors for a one-credit paracurricular course called “First-year Colloquium,” which is typically required of all new first-year students.
 This course is linked to the advising program and covers important topics related to becoming a successful college student.
 It also provides an opportunity for the new student and faculty advisor to work together across the semester on the student’s adjustment to Linfield and on planning academic work at Linfield and beyond.
 After the student’s first semester, faculty advisors work on an individual basis with their advisees generally under the auspices of the department in which the advisee plans to complete a major.